 Previously, he shot the thriller 21 Bridges for director Brian Kirk, following one cop’s quest for redemption; and the action thriller The Commuter for director Jaume Collet-Serra, with Liam Neeson starring.

-In 2017, he shot the action thriller The Commuter, which starred Liam Neeson and was directed by Jaume Collet-Serra.
-Cameron also lensed the pilot for the critically acclaimed HBO series Westworld.
-Written and directed by Jonathan Nolan and produced by J.J.
-Abrams, the series premiere drew 3.3 million viewers — one of HBO’s most-watched premieres.
-He shot the pilot on 35mm film to enhance the large scale cinematic feel.
-This work earned him a 2017 Emmy Award nomination for Outstanding Cinematography for a Single-Camera Series, and a 2017 ASC Award nomination for outstanding achievement in a TV, Movie, Miniseries or Pilot.
-It also featured in the 2016 Camerimage First Look TV Pilots competition.
+Cameron lensed the pilot for Westworld and writer-director Jonathan Nolan, with the series premiering to over 3.3 million viewers.
+He shot the pilot on 35mm film to enhance the large-scale cinematic feel, earning a 2017 Emmy Award nomination for Outstanding Cinematography for a Single-Camera Series and a 2017 ASC Award nomination for Outstanding Achievement in a TV, Movie, Miniseries or Pilot.

-Prior to shooting the pilot, Cameron spent the larger part of 2015 shooting Disney’s much anticipated Pirates of the Caribbean: Dead Men Tell No Tales on location in Australia.
+Prior to shooting the pilot, Cameron spent the larger part of 2015 shooting Disney’s Pirates of the Caribbean: Dead Men Tell No Tales on location in Australia.

 In 2003, his masterful lensing caught the eye of the Clio and AICP awards.
 His photography on the BMW featurette “Beat the Devil” with director Scott took top cinematography honors at both events and is now part of the NYC Museum of Modern Art’s permanent collection.
 He won another Clio in 2008 for the VW Golf Night Drive spot with director Noam Murro – his third Clio to date.